Fixed points and connections between positive and negative cycles in Boolean networks: Concluding remarks

 We have established new sufficient conditions, expressed on $G$ only, for the uniqueness (resp. existence) of a fixed point of $f$.
 In order to know if it is reasonable to think about a characterization, it could be interesting to study the complexity of the following decision problem: {\em Given an signed digraph $G$, is it true that all the Boolean networks with $G$ as interaction graph have at most (resp. at least) one fixed point?}

 We have established an upper-bound on the number of fixed points, namely $2^{\tilde\tau^+}$, that improve the classic bound $2^{\tau^+}$.
 This new bound raise some questions.
 Let $\max(G)$ be the maximal number of fixed points in a Boolean network with $G$ as interaction graph.
-Figure~\ref{fig} shows that $\max(G)$ does not necessarily increase with $\tau^+$.
-We can ask if the situation is identical with $\tilde\tau^+(G)$: {\em Does $\max(G)$ necessarily increase with $\tilde\tau^+$?
+The signed digraph in Example \ref{ex1} shows that $\max(G)$ does not necessarily increase with $\tau^+$.
+We can ask if the situation is identical with $\tilde\tau^+$: {\em Does $\max(G)$ necessarily increase with $\tilde\tau^+$?
 In other words, is there exists an unbounded function $h$, independent of $G$, such that $h(\tilde\tau^+)\leq \max(G)$?}

 Let $\Gamma(f)$ be the digraph with vertex set $\B^n$ and with an arc from $x$ to $y$ if there exists $v\in[n]$ such that $y=\overline{x}^v$ and $f_v(x)\neq x_v$.
 This digraph $\Gamma(f)$ is usually called the {\em asynchronous state graph} of $f$, and is a classical model for the dynamic of gene network \cite{TA90,TK01}.
-The terminal components of $\Gamma(f)$ are then seen as the attractors of the system and called {\em attractors} of $\Gamma(f)$.
+The terminal components of $\Gamma(f)$ are then regarded as the attractors of the system and called {\em attractors} of $\Gamma(f)$.
 Hence, fixed points are attractors of cardinality one.
 Attractors of size at least two are called {\em cyclic attractors}.
 It is known that the upper-bounds $2^{\tau^+(G)}$ and $A(n,g^+(G))$ are actually upper-bounds one the number of attractors in $\Gamma(f)$ \cite{R09}. {\em Is it also the case with the new bounds $2^{\tilde\tau^+(G)}$ and $A(n,\tilde g^+(G))$?} Besides, it is known that if $G$ has no negative cycle, then $\Gamma(f)$ has no cyclic attractor (and this trivially implies that $f$ has a fixed point) \cite{R10}. {\em Is the weaker condition in Theorem~\ref{newrule2} also sufficient for the absence of cyclic attractors in $\Gamma(f)$?}

 In the proof of Theorem~\ref{strong}, we show that a signed digraph with a unique negative cycle is very-well structured and, in particular, is not $2$-arc-strongly connected.
 Continuing this direction, it could be interesting to study the structure of signed digraphs in which all the negative cycles are vertex disjoint, in order to obtain a sufficient condition for the presence of a fixed point with the spirit of the condition in Theorem~\ref{renewrule1}.